 - Ability to define nested transition conditions.

-- Open the dialog task in which you want to add the Logic node.
+- Open the dialog task to add the Logic node.

 - The Logic window is displayed with the Component Properties tab selected by default.